conda-forge/conda-forge.github.io/src/orga/governance.rst

 preferable.
 Sensitive voting items are ones where the results of the vote should remain private to the voters after the vote has occurred.
 Sensitive votes should take place on a secure anonymous voting platform in order to retain election integrity and anonymity.
-We have used `Polys <polys.me>`_ and `the Helios voting system <https://vote.heliosvoting.org/>`_, but are open to any secure, anonymous system).
+(We have used `Polys <polys.me>`_ and `the Helios voting system <https://vote.heliosvoting.org/>`_, but are open to any secure, anonymous system.)
 The email capability of your chosen voting platform should be used for sending voting invitations and reminders, and you should use the email list from https://github.com/conda-forge/conda-forge.github.io/blob/master/src/core.csv as